limonyellow/confident/docs/source/visibility.rst

 Multiple Sources Recognition
 ----------------------------

-Loading fields to `Confident` object from multiple sources can be complicated and should be reduced to minimum.
-Nevertheless, in some cases it can be required.
 In order to monitor which fields were loaded from what source, `full_details()` can be used.
-Notice the difference between the `source_type`s:
+Notice the difference between the source types:

 .. code-block:: python
     :linenos: